-This Offer Supplement is dated 28 June 2024.
+This Offer Supplement is dated August 28, 2024.

-&lt;sup>1 BDO Capital & Investment Corporation is a subsidiary of BDO Unibank, Inc. and China Bank Capital Corporation is a subsidiary of China Banking Corporation.
+1 BDO Capital & Investment Corporation is a subsidiary of BDO Unibank, Inc. and China Bank Capital Corporation is a subsidiary of China Banking Corporation.
 BDO Unibank, Inc. and China Banking Corporation are among the lenders of the loans of the Company that may be repaid from the proceeds of this Offer.
 See "Use of Proceeds" on page 70 of this Offer Supplement.

-&lt;sup>2 Bank of Commerce is an affiliate of the Company.
+2 Bank of Commerce is an affiliate of the Company.